mehulagg/gitlab/doc/administration/reference_architectures/50k_users.md

 password selected by the administrator.
 This token is unrelated to tokens created for the GitLab API or other similar web API tokens.

-Below we describe how to configure two Gitaly servers, with IPs and domain names:
+This section describes how to configure two Gitaly servers, with the following IPs and domain names:

 - `10.6.0.91`: Gitaly 1 (`gitaly1.internal`)
 - `10.6.0.92`: Gitaly 2 (`gitaly2.internal`)

-The secret token is assumed to be `gitalysecret` and that your GitLab installation has three repository storages:
+Assumptions about your servers include having the secret token be `gitalysecret`, and that your GitLab installation has three repository storages:

 - `default` on Gitaly 1
 - `storage1` on Gitaly 1